A pile of fresh whole beets with a message overlay that reads: 'curious dog person: Can dogs eat beets?'

 Support for Liver Function

-Beets may promote detoxification by supporting liver health, thanks to a compound called betaine.
+Beets may promote detoxification by supporting liver health, thanks to a compound called betaine, not to be confused with betalains.
 This can help the liver process and remove toxins more efficiently!

 Boosted Circulation

-The natural nitrates found in beets can support healthy blood flow, potentially improving stamina and heart function in active dogs.
+Beets are a source of natural nitrates which support healthy blood flow, potentially improving stamina and heart function in active dogs.

 Potential Downsides of Feeding Beets to Dogs